JohnnytheShark/LinuxCreation/PythonProjects/Magic 8 Ball Project/README.md

 6. The program should continue to run in a loop, returning a random answer to each question the person asks If the user doesn't enter a question and presses the enter key the application should quit

+#The second project had the following instructions:
+Import the following modules:
+Random, Sys, and CSV

+Build a class structure called magic8ball
+Create a class __init__ method
+Pass in the "self and "name" argument
+Private property should be included called "__mQuestions" and make it equal to an empty list

+Adding in the functionality:
+Create a new private method called "__start_game" Include Self Argument
+This method will do the bulk of the work
+  Create a loop to prompt the user with a question
+  If a question is asked it should return a random answer. if no question is asked then it should exit.
+Each question asked should be appended to the “__mQuestions” list from the __init__ method

+Lastly create a private method called "__write_questions" Include the "self" argument
+Using the csv module this method should write all the questions to the provided “magic_questions.csv” document when the user exits the game.